Michael-Chiem/Covid201/Readme.md

 [Project Link](https://github.com/Michael-Chiem/Covid201)

+Link to the video showing how to generate SVG shapes: https://youtu.be/0tEXCk0H-oE

-Link to the video: https://youtu.be/0tEXCk0H-oE
+Link to the test run video: https://youtu.be/cMXKscWlyXg